slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Ambition without action becomes anxiety.

-Lying on death bed and regretting your life is the worst that can happen to you.
+Lying on your deathbed regretting your life is the worst fate.
 The goal of life is contribution, not comfort.

 > *"To the mediocre, mediocrity appears great."
 -- vox populi*